 Also, I have a printable, short version of this guide you can keep handy to remember how to care for your resin jewelry.
-You can grab it by click the button below.
+You can grab it by clicking the button below.

 When it comes to jewelry, earrings need to be cleaned the most often, but otherwise people don’t often wash their jewelry to clean it.
 Rather, upkeep for jewelry involves removing tarnish that happens to all metals over time.

 Water & oxygen exposure will tarnish all metals.
 If you are using sterling silver or solid gold, the tarnish can be removed to brighten the jewelry back up forever.
 Because underneath each layer of tarnish is just more of the same stuff, sterling silver or solid gold are the longest lasting options.